Skip to main content

 What's REST (and RESTful)?

-REST (Representational State Transfer) is an architectural style defined by Roy Fielding, emphasizing:
+REST (Representational State Transfer) is an architectural style defined by Roy Fielding, focusing on:

 1. Client-server separation